 - Take the gondola up the hill and do the bungey jump and luging.
 That's the smallest bungey jump, but still satisfying.
 For more intense ones, you have to book it ahead of time @ an agent.

 - Do wine-tasting in the town - theres this wine place where you can get a card, and then taste wine kinda vending machine style.
 It's cool.

 - Wander around the beach in the afternoon and watch street magicians/artists.

 - Go tandem hang-gliding.
 Wicked fun, tho expensive-ish.
 Book it ahead of time @ an agent.

 - Go hiking in Routeburn Trek (rent a car to get there, beautiful scenery on the way).

 - Take the bus through Mt Cook to Christchurch, or the bus to Fox Glacier.
 I did the former, as I needed transportation to Christchurch.
 You could also drive either places.

-That's what I did last week! :) over 7 years ago
+That's what I did last week! :) almost 8 years ago

 It is a bit of a drive down south from Queenstown but the Fjords at Milford Sound are just amazing!!